SNRIs explained

 The SNRIs are not interchangeable.

 Duloxetine carries the chronic pain approvals.
-It also comes with a caution about liver injury in people who drink heavily.
+It also comes with a caution about rare liver injury, so it is generally avoided in people with significant liver disease or heavy alcohol use.

 The medications in this class

 - Venlafaxine (Effexor).
 One of the most widely used SNRIs.
-It acts more like an SSRI at low doses, with its norepinephrine effect growing at higher doses, and it is known for more noticeable discontinuation symptoms.
+It acts more like an SSRI at low doses, with its norepinephrine effect growing at higher doses, and it is best known of the group for discontinuation symptoms.

 - Duloxetine (Cymbalta).
-A widely used SNRI that is also approved for several chronic pain conditions, with a caution about liver injury in people who drink heavily.
+A widely used SNRI that is also approved for several chronic pain conditions, with a caution about rare liver injury.

 - Desvenlafaxine (Pristiq).
-An SNRI closely related to venlafaxine, with simple once-daily dosing.
+An SNRI closely related to venlafaxine, the main active form the body makes from it, with simple once-daily dosing.

 - Levomilnacipran (Fetzima).
 A newer SNRI used for depression.

-PsychiatryRx has dedicated guides for venlafaxine and duloxetine, with more detail on uses, side effects, dosing, and what to expect.
+PsychiatryRx has dedicated guides for venlafaxine, duloxetine, and desvenlafaxine, with more detail on uses, side effects, dosing, and what to expect.

 Sources